 Mixing your own unsanded grout mixture requires a good amount of arm work.

-You’ll begin by mixing in your grout and cold water until they run evenly and smoothly together with no chunks or other disturbances in the consistency of the product.
+For this recipe, you’ll begin by mixing in your grout and cold water until they run evenly and smoothly together with no chunks or other disturbances in the consistency of the product.